 You can travel up those mountains for spectacular views of the town and its surroundings but a word of warning… if you are hiring a car be aware that the track is narrow and if you encounter a car coming the other way as I did, you may need a second pair of pants, as I did!

 The town is bustling with a cosmopolitan atmosphere, particularly in July and August when it is heaving.
-There is a pretty harbour where you can see the fisherman in the mornings selling their mornings catch or in the evening varous sea faring craft bobbing at their moorings.
+There is a pretty harbor where you can see the fisherman in the mornings selling their mornings catch or in the evening various seafaring craft bobbing at their moorings.

 Makarska is perfect for families and also for those looking for a livelier holiday.

-Personally I love Makarska in June or September when its not so crazy busy but I guess if I was 25 again it would be the height of the summer all day long !!
+I love Makarska and most of Dalmatia in June or September when it’s not so crazy busy but I guess if I was 25 again it would be the height of the summer all day long !!

 Tucepi is a quiet town with a flat promenade running alongside its shoreline making it ideal for visitors with restricted mobility.
 The beaches here are beautiful and like all of the resorts in this area are backed by the imposing Biokovo mountains.